 top of page

-Metaphor of human life - the story of the pencil
+The metaphor of human life - pencil analogies examples

-Today, let's get to know the metaphor of human life presented in the form of a beautiful story about a pencil that was about to come into its life.
-The master's wise words made him set out on his life's journey with a clearly defined goal.
+Today, let's explore the metaphor of human life presented in the form of a beautiful story about a pencil about to become alive.
+The master's wise words inspired him to set out on his life's journey with a clearly defined goal.

 This metaphor of human life beautifully explains the deeper meaning of the adversities that come our way and provides a wise way to approach mistakes and failures.

-It also shows what the true value of a human being is.
+It also shows the true value of a human being.

 The parable of the pencil